DanyalFaheem/k8s_classtask/README.md

-Kubernetes deployment with flask app
+Kubernetes deployment with flask ap